-2022-23 Opportunities for Parental Involvement
+2023-24 Opportunities for Parental Involvement

 El Rancho High School is committed to fostering partnerships with parents to support students to be successful.
-Though the COVID-19 Pandemic has modified the way we interact with our parents, with the return to in-person learning, the school is gradually working to host in-person events and activities that keep parents informed and engaged.
+The school hosts in-person events and activities throughout the school year that keep parents informed and engaged.